stephenc222/example-system-of-experts/README.md

 # Example System of Experts

-This example project demonstrates how AI Assistants, running in separate docker containers, can make decisions on how to communicate both with each other and end users, implemented for a simple "Personal Financial Assistant" system of experts
+This example project demonstrates how AI Assistants, running in separate docker containers, can make decisions on how to communicate both with each other and end users, implemented for a simple "Personal Financial Assistant" system of experts.

+For a detailed overview and explanation of this system of experts, check out my [companion blog post](https://stephencollins.tech/posts/how-to-build-a-system-of-experts-with-llms).

 ## Prerequisites